SARTAC Fellows 2017-2018

 Steven works at Safeway, where he recently celebrated a 10-year work anniversary.
 He has a dream of opening a comic book store and coffee shop.
 He also is very motivated to continue his education.
 In his free time, Steven enjoys drawing, watching Dr. Who and Star Trek, and spending time with his mom and nephews.

 Danielle was a Fellow at the Ann Storck Center, Inc in Fort Lauderdale, Florida.

 Danielle spent the Fellowship year working on the "A Ride Away Project:" Increasing awareness of the transportations needs for people with disabilities with policy recommendations through a guide for selfadvocates, educators and community members.
-Click here to see Danielle's Final Videos, Workbooks, Guide Books and more.
+Click here to see Danielle's Final Videos and Powerpoint.

 Danielle McGill: SARTAC Fellow from Florida